boywithkeyboard-archive/log/readme.md

 ## log

-If you use log, you should have a `changelog.md` file (if you don`t, it will be generated).
+If you use log, you should have a `changelog.md` file (if you don't, it will be generated).

 All your changes should be made through pull requests. log collects the titles of the last merged pull requests and creates a changelog and a release when you push a new tag to the origin.

-`.github/workflows/update.yml`
+`.github/workflows/publish.yml`

 ```yml
 name: 'publish'